wazuh/wazuh-documentation/source/user-manual/automatic-remediation/remediation-faq.rst

 Can I use a custom script?
 --------------------------
 Yes.
-You can create your own script and configure the command and the active response to use it.
+You can create your own script and configure a command and active response to refer to it.

 Can I configure active response to only one host?
 -------------------------------------------------